byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 # Developer's Guide

-In this guide we demonstrate by example how to define aerodynamic and structural models and couple them together.
+In this guide, we define a new aerodynamic and structural model and c then couple them together to form a new aeroelastic model.
+The same process may be followed to define and/or couple any number of models together.

 ```@contents
 Pages = ["developer.md"]